Healthy Aging and Lifestyle - Health For Seniors

 FUNCTIONAL ABILITY IN AGING

-As defined by the World Health Organization (WHO), healthy aging is "the process of developing and maintaining the functional ability that enables wellbeing in older age."
-Therefore, the functional ability is tied with having the abilities that empower all individuals to be and do what they have reason to value.
+The World Health Organization (WHO) defines healthy aging as "the process of developing and maintaining the functional ability that enables well-being in older age."
+Therefore, functional ability is tied with having the abilities that empower all individuals to be and do what they have reason to value.

 This includes, but is not limited to, a person's ability to: